consulo/consulo-dev.github.io/docs/basics/action_system.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 ## Introduction
-The actions system is an extension point that allows plugins to add their items to IntelliJ Platform-based IDE menus and toolbars.
+The actions system is an extension point that allows plugins to add their items to Consulo-based IDE menus and toolbars.
 For example, one of the action classes is responsible for the **File \| Open File...** menu item and the **Open File** toolbar button.

-Actions in the IntelliJ Platform require a [code implementation](#action-implementation) and must be [registered](#registering-actions).
+Actions in the Consulo require a [code implementation](#action-implementation) and must be [registered](#registering-actions).
 The action implementation determines the contexts in which an action is available, and its functionality when selected in the UI.
 Registration determines where an action appears in the IDE UI.
-Once implemented and registered, an action receives callbacks from the IntelliJ Platform in response to user gestures.
+Once implemented and registered, an action receives callbacks from the Consulo in response to user gestures.

 The [Creating Actions](/tutorials/action_system/working_with_custom_actions.md) tutorial describes the process of adding a custom action to a plugin.
 The [Grouping Actions](/tutorials/action_system/grouping_action.md) tutorial demonstrates three types of groups that can contain actions.